-After you watch the sun come up over the clouds (a truly magical experience!) it’ll take just about 20 minutes to climb back down to basecamp for a quick breakfast and packing up to hit the trail around 7:30 a.m.
+After you watch the sun come up over the clouds (a truly magical experience!), it’ll take just about 20 minutes to climb back down to basecamp for a quick breakfast and pack up to hit the trail around 7:30 a.m.

 Acatenango trek itinerary

 If you decide to go with a tour company, your 2-day trek itinerary will look roughly like this (times are rough estimates and not exact!).

 - 8:00 a.m. meet at shop, 1.5 hour bus ride (windy, bumpy roads) to the start of the hike at La Soledad